Ghanaian funeral casket: A symbol of style and culture

 The use of caskets in Ghana dates back to the colonial era when the Europeans introduced the concept of burial in a wooden or metal container.
 With time, Ghanaians adapted this practice to their unique cultural traditions which play an integral part in a burial ceremony, representing a family's respect, love, and esteem for the deceased.

-Renowned for their intricate designs, vibrant colours, and durable materials, Ghanaian artisans craft caskets from various woods, such as mahogany, cedar, or ebony, often adorned with intricate carvings, patterns, and symbols.
+Renowned for their intricate designs, vibrant colours, and durable materials, Ghanaian artisans craft caskets from various woods, such as mahogany, cedar, or ebony, often adorned with detailed carvings, patterns, and symbols.
 Some caskets feature ornate metalwork, glass, or other materials, reflecting the family's social status, the deceased's profession, or their cultural heritage.

 Ghanaian funeral caskets come in various shapes, sizes, and styles.